ehoeks/uREU64/design.md

 ## Basic Blocks

 ### electrical conversion
+The Commodore voltage is 5 V the cartridge logic runs 3.3 V By means of 74xx245 3-state dual supply trancievers we can both level translate and read, write and disconnect from the cartrigde port. probably 5 or 6 ic's are needed.

 ### logic
 The idea is to do almost all of the logic in **Firmware** on a relatively cheap microcontroller.